msantana09/data-engineering-toolkit/README.md

     </tr>
     <tr>
         <td><a href="https://iceberg.apache.org/">Apache Iceberg</a></td>
-        <td>A table format utilized by our Spark jobs to enable data stored in S3 (Minio) to be querable through engines like Trino or SparkSQL.</td>
+        <td>A table format utilized by our Spark jobs to enable data stored in S3 (Minio) to be queryable through engines like Trino or SparkSQL.</td>
         <td></td>
     </tr>
     <tr>